XinRC/CS-1134/lecture9/README.md

     return len(self) == 0

   def push(self, val):
-    self.data.append(val)
+    self.data.append(val) # using an ArrayList() class method because the ArrayList is where we store our data

   def top(self):
     if self.is_empty():
       raise Exception("The Stack is empty")

-    return self.data[-1] # the ArrayList class has a function that allows us to index
+    return self.data[-1] # the ArrayList() class has a method that allows us to index (since it works similar to a list)

   def pop(self):
     if self.is_empty():
       raise Exception("The Stack is empty")

-    return self.data.pop() # the ArrayList class has a function that does popping
+    return self.data.pop() # the ArrayList() class has a method that does popping

 ```